Open-Finance-Lab/RLSolver/README.md

 	</div>
 </a>

-Pattern I: In left part of of the above figure, the initial state is empty, i.e., no node is selected.
+Sparse-rewards Pattern (I): In left part of of the above figure, the initial state is empty, i.e., no node is selected.
 Then we select node 1 with the maximum Q-value and add it to the state, thus the new state is [1], and the reward is 2.

-Pattern II: In right part of the above figure, the current state is [2, 3], i.e., node 2 and 3 are selected, and the objective value is 2.
+Dense-rewards Pattern (II): In right part of the above figure, the current state is [2, 3], i.e., node 2 and 3 are selected, and the objective value is 2.
 The new state is [1, 3, 4], i.e., node 1, 3, and 4 are selected, and the objective value is 4.

 # Implementation for GPU-based Parallelism